Bisi Alimi, a Nigerian activist who received death threats after he came out tells us about his experience growing up in his home country.

 At the age of 17, I attempted my first suicide.
 Had I been successful, I wouldn't be here today and have the chance to see beautiful places, meet inspiring people, or do the challenging things I've been able to do.
 Use this time to talk to your older self, see beyond the cloudiness of today.
 I know it is hard, but it is possible.
 Stand up for what you believe in, work hard for it, fight for it, because nothing comes by giving up.

 I also want to use this opportunity to reach out to many people in Nigeria and across Africa that are opposed to same-sex relationships.
 Please take time to look beyond the hate.
 If you do, you will see two genuine people in love.
 Ask yourself this simple question, 'what do I gain by hating someone I hardly know?'

 Bisi Alimi runs the Bisi Alimi Foundation.
 He has taught at the Freie Universität and Humboldt-Universität in Berlin on pre- and post-colonial sexual orientation and gender identity in Africa.
-He has been included in the fiveFilms4freedom 2016 Global List - 33 inspiring people promoting freedom, equality and LGBTQ+ rights.
+He has been included in the fiveFilms4freedom 2016 Global List - 33 inspiring people promoting freedom, equality and LGBTQI+ rights.